 - Injunctive Relief - In certain situations, a plaintiff may be entitled to an injunction - a legal order to refrain from or to perform a particular action.
-This compels a defendant to cease certain acts or requires the defendant to perform an act which will fulfill the fiduciary's obligations in order to remedy the breach.
+This compels a defendant to cease certain acts or requires the defendant to perform an act that will fulfill the fiduciary's obligations in order to remedy the breach.

 - Transfer of Property - In many instances, the breach comes as a result of the fiduciary wrongfully obtaining property as a result of a breach.
-This may occur when an accountant embezzles funds or a trustee signs documents which transfer property to him or herself without authorization.
+This may occur when an accountant embezzles funds or a trustee signs documents that transfer property to him or herself without authorization.
 In such a case a court may order the defendant to transfer the property back to the plaintiff.

 - Constructive Trusts - Constructive trusts are a special remedy imposed on a fiduciary who has earned illicit profits as a result of their actions in breach of the fiduciary duty.
 This is an equitable remedy a court may use to protect and compensate a plaintiff.

 The attorneys at the Katz Law Group can pursue those who have breached their fiduciary duties in order to protect your rights.
 Please feel free to call us at 508-480-8202 or contact us on our website.